garethgeorge/backrest/README.md

 Read the script before running it to make sure you are comfortable with these operations.

-#### Manually

-If setting up Backrest manually, it is recommended to install the binary to `/usr/local/bin` and run it manually.
-You can also create a launch agent to run it on startup or may run it manually when needed.

 ## Running on Windows

-Download a Windows release from the [releases page](https://github.com/garethgeorge/backrest/releases) and install it to `C:\Program Files\Backrest\backrest.exe` (create the path if it does not exist).
-The binary should be run as administrator on first launch, otherwise the restic installation will fail and the process will terminate.

-To run the binary on login, create a shortcut to the binary and place it in the `shell:startup` folder.
-See [this windows support article](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd) for more details.

-> [!WARNING]
-> * If you receive filesystem errors, you may need to run Backrest as an administrator for full filesystem access.
-> * Backrest is **not** tested on Windows to the same extent as Linux and macOS.
-Some features may not work as expected.
+#### Windows Installer

+Download a the Windows installer for your architecture from the [releases page](https://github.com/garethgeorge/backrest/releases).
+The installer is named Backrest-setup-[arch].exe.
+Run the installer and follow the prompts.

+The installer will place backrest and a GUI tray application to monitor backrest in `%localappdata%\Programs\Backrest\`.
+The GUI tray application will start on login by default.

+> [!NOTE] You can optionally override the default port of the installation by using PowerShell to run the installer with the `BACKREST_PORT` environment variable set to the desired port.
+E.g. to run backrest on port 8080, run the following command in PowerShell: `BACKREST_PORT=:8080 .\Backrest-setup-x86_64.exe`

 # Configuration